 Yet Another Related Posts Plugin or YARPP is a very popular WordPress related posts plugin.
 It supports different display options, the most interesting among them is support for custom templates.
-YARPP comes with built-in templates from which we can choose from, but we can add our own templates as well.
-This gives us ability to really customize the look for the YARPP related posts.
+YARPP comes with built-in templates from which we can choose, but we can add our own templates as well.
+This gives us the ability to really customize the look for the YARPP related posts.
 This article will show how to activate custom templates, how to edit existing or create new ones and finally it will show some useful code snippets that can be used in them.

-Recently I was thinking of ways to get more comments on my WordPress blog and one way to achieve that could be making email field optional instead of required as some visitors might be unwilling to share their email just to drop a comment.
+Recently I was thinking of ways to get more comments on my WordPress blog and one way to achieve that could be making the email field optional instead of required as some visitors might be unwilling to share their email just to drop a comment.
 It turns out this is not as easy as it sounds.
 It seems the WordPress has Name and Email tied up as you can only make either both optional or both required.
-This post will show you, how to make email an optional field while leaving name field required.
+This post will show you, how to make email an optional field while leaving the name field required.

 When customizing the look of the Contact Form 7 plugin in WordPress, you might want to add your own custom classes to either your form tag, form’s individual elements or validation error alert messages.
 Validation messages use

 <span> tag that already contains classes defined by the plugin, so we could simply override those classes, but what if we already have our own classes that we want to use?
-This post will show how to add classes in validation messages and other elements in CF7 plugin.
+This post will show how to add classes in validation messages and other elements in the CF7 plugin.